 I stopped tying to take a few photos, after my hands started cramping up a little, as they often do.

 As I worked the slack out, the knot seems a bit lumpy in spots and I'm guessing that's because I tied it in the narrow section of the light, not having much room to keep the starting 5 lead 4 bight knot loose and spaced out enough before working in the Hansen pattern, where it started getting tight with the lacing needle before I finished.
-I'll probably take this one off too and try again until I get it right, maybe just using paracord to practice tying the knot a few more times.

 Another Hansen knot shown tied in paracord, and a smaller one tied in 1.4mm cord around a Grimloc carabiner in the EDC pocket dump photo.

-10 comments:
+15 comments:

 What is the difference between the Hansen knot and the Gaucho knot, they look the same to me!?